 Secondly, turbocharged engines are environmentally friendly due to lower emissions.
 Turbo engines make combustion easier and emissions lower as they supply more air mass into the engine.

-With the overall size of a turbocharged engine being reduced compared to that of a naturally aspirated engine, this means that the sound radiating outer surface of a turbocharger engine is smaller and therefore less noisy.
+With the overall size of a turbocharged engine being reduced compared to that of a naturally aspirated engine, this means that the sound radiating the outer surface of a turbocharged engine is smaller and therefore less noisy.
 The turbocharger acts as an additional silencer.
-They connect directly to the exhaust stream, which puts a restriction on the flow of gases and hence it reduced the noise that the engine generates.
+They connect directly to the exhaust stream, which puts a restriction on the flow of gases and hence it reduces the noise that the engine generates.

 Driving with a turbocharged engine is a real pleasure.
-Delivering greater power output and torque, this will improve your vehicle’s speed and performance.
+Delivering greater power output and torque will improve your vehicle’s speed and performance.

 Buying a car or upgrading your engine is an important decision and one that should take some careful thought.
 But, if you have the budget, you should consider a turbocharged engine if you looking for a smoother and more powerful ride.
 Just think, you could have all of this as well as saving on fuel while helping the environment too!

-If you already have a turbocharged engine and you’re having problems with it, perhaps you have diagnosed that its broken, before you consider fixing it, they key question to ask yourself is whether it’s worth fixing your turbo or selling your car altogether?
+If you already have a turbocharged engine and you’re having problems with it, perhaps you have diagnosed that it’s broken before you consider fixing it, the key question to ask yourself is whether it’s worth fixing your turbo or selling your car altogether?
 Maintaining a car isn’t cheap, so before you make any decisions, check out our guidance page for more information as to whether you should fix your car or sell it.